Kate Swanson wrote her first novel at 15, created her first blog in 2006 and has been writing for profit and creating websites ever since.

-When you write online, you're not just a writer—you're also editor and graphic designer for your articles, and you will keep your reader engaged for longer if you give them images and videos to watch as well as your fascinating prose!
+When you write online, you're not just a writer—you're also an editor and graphic designer for your articles.
+You will keep your reader engaged for longer if you give them images and videos to watch and your fascinating prose!

 The Easy Solution

 Simply find the photo you want, download it, and upload it to your site.
-If you are feeling generous, you can provide a link back to the site (just follow their instructions) BUT it's not legally required.
+If you are feeling generous, you can provide a link back to the site (just follow their instructions), but it's not legally required.

 If you can't find suitable photos on those sites, Google "free photo sites" for more - but be careful!
 Some sites LOOK like free photo websites, but they're not.